BlqzingIce/HapticsTweaker/README.md

 - Requires BSIPA, BSML, and SiraUtil
 - Tested on 1.39.1
 - Likely not compatible with any mods that modify haptics.
 Please disable Custom Haptics in Tweaks55 to avoid unintended behavior!
 - Tweaks55 disables clash particles and haptics together, overriding this mod.
-Use BS+'s GameTweaker to disable particles if you still want haptics!
+Use BS+'s GameTweaker to disable clash particles if you still want clash haptics!

 ## Config File
 - The config file can be found at Beat Saber/UserData/HapticsTweaker.json